Exhibition of Brewster's Woods at Concord Museum

 Alive with Birds: William Brewster in Concord

-Through image, text, and multimedia, the exhibition will explore multiple facets of Brewster's life at October Farm and in the community—from his evolution as an ornithologist and the increasingly important contributions of his longtime assistant, Black ornithologist and photographer Robert Gilbert, to Brewster's legacy of land preservation, a tradition that lives on at Brewster's Woods and throughout Concord.
+Through image, text, and multimedia, the exhibition explored multiple facets of Brewster's life at October Farm and in the community—from his evolution as an ornithologist and the increasingly important contributions of his longtime assistant, Black ornithologist and photographer Robert Gilbert, to Brewster's legacy of land preservation, a tradition that lives on at Brewster's Woods and throughout Concord.